A Strategy for Salads (Angel in the Kitchen)

 Are you crazy?!?
 Don’t touch that giant pea pod!!
 Uh, too late.

-Yesterday we discussed Culinary Oddballs, those misfit foods that defy categorization.
+We recently discussed Culinary Oddballs, those misfit foods that defy categorization.
 For instance, most vegetables are either roots, stems, seeds or leaves, but the tomato … well, it’s not even classed as a veggie.
 It belongs to the fruit family.
 So does the avocado.
 Yes, you’ve been scooping up fruit dip with those tortilla chips.
 And the coconut?
 Another fruit, right?
 Nah, coconuts are actually really big seeds, and therefore fit better in the seed and nut category.
 Peas?
 They’re just plain weird, hiding in their green pods all quiet and unassuming, all the while plotting to take over the earth.
 (Like in the movie Invasion of the Body Snatchers!)

 On the other hand, no one is fooled by the banana, right?
 Bananas are fruit, period!
 Banana cream pie, banana ice cream, bananas dipped in chocolate, Bananas Foster, banana pudding!
 And yet … the plantain belongs to the same family as the banana, but in many cultures the plaintain is prepared and served as a veggie.
 In fact, it’s often considered the “Hispanic potato.”
 In several Latin American cuisines plantains are baked, boiled, mashed, and fried — just like spuds.
 And by the way, we actually prefer tostones (crispy fried and salted sliced plantains) over french fries!
 So, is the plaintain a fruit or a veggie?
 Uh, yeah.